Sierra Service Project’s (SSP) mission is:

 Thank you Charlie!

-Sierra Service Project is proud to be a founding member of ReFrame Association, a network of over 30 home repair nonprofits from around the country.
-Together, we repaired 4,530 homes with 54,539 volunteers in 2015.
+Sierra Service Project is proud to be a founding member of ReFrame Association, a network of 36 home repair nonprofits from around the country.
+Together, we repaired 4,474 homes with 59,485 volunteers in 2016.
 Every November, SSP’s Central Staff participates in the ReFrame Conference to learn, grow, and connect with other leaders in nonprofit home repair.
 By sharing best practices and bringing expert resources to leaders, our organizations operate more efficiently, proactively, and successfully to eradicate substandard housing in the communities we serve.